raphyduck/media_librarian/README.md

     * Automatically watch future movies releases and add them to watchlist based on criteria (genres,?)

 * Torrent search:
-    * Distinguish season pack and download if season episode not found and replace existing season with it

 * TvSeries: